Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | Philips       | Amsterdam     | Healthcare | 6,000          | 0.1300     | 2023-01-30 | Post-IPO  | Netherlands     | *(null)*          |
 | Booking.com   | Amsterdam     | Travel     | 4,375          | 0.2500     | 2020-07-30 | Acquired  | Netherlands     | *(null)*          |

-- The top three companies that experienced the most layoffs in a single day, Google, Meta and Amazon are some of the biggest and most well-known companies in the world.
+- The top three companies that experienced the most layoffs in a single day, Google, Meta and Amazon, are some of the biggest and most well-known companies in the world.

 - Amazon had two days when they experienced a large amount of layoffs.

-- Six of the companies are from the US, two are from the Netherlands, followed by one from Sweden.
+- Six of the companies are from the US, two are from the Netherlands, and one is from Sweden.

 - Every company is in the Post-IPO stage except for Booking.com.